NijiDigital/akeneo-auto-attribute-options-setter-bundle/README.md

 ## Credits

-This bundle is brought to you by Niji.
+This bundle is brought to you by Niji - http://www.niji.fr.